eddes/eddes.github.io/README.md

 Some models are costly in terms of simulation time.
 When numerous runs of the model with differents sets of parameters are required, the creation of a _metamodel_ is often an interesting means of reducing the computational cost.

 Creating a metamodel is much like adding a polynomial fit or a trend curve on your favorite spreadsheet software, excepted that there can be numerous input parameters.
-It can hence be seen as an interpolation method (and actually it is a renowned for its efficiency in field interpolation).
+It can hence be seen as an interpolation method (and actually it is renowned for its efficiency in field interpolation).

 The [kriging](https://en.wikipedia.org/wiki/Kriging) procedure of the much appreciated package [`SMT`](smt.readthedocs.io/) will be used in the sequel.
 Since you may already have installed/used the `pythermalcomfort` package with the example above, we will create a metamodel for the SET.